patsastus/hive-arena-2025/docs/API.md

 ```
 {
 	"id": (string) the game ID,
-	"numPlayer": (int) the number of players the games expects (equal to the 'players' parameter),
+	"numPlayer": (int) the number of players the games expects,
-	"map": (string) the chosen map (equal to the 'map' parameter),
+	"map": (string) the chosen map,
 	"createdDate": (string) the time of creation of the game, in ISO 8601 format,
 	"gameOver": (bool) whether the game is over or not,
 	"playersJoined": (int) how many players have joined the game so far